 The Electoral Services department at Charnwood Borough Council is looking for expressions of interest to work at elections in the borough.
+We are currently making staffing arrangements for the Leicestershire County Council Election on Thursday 1 May 2025.

 We are looking for enthusiastic and reliable individuals to play a part in the democratic process.
 There are a variety of election roles, ranging from opening postal votes, working in the polling station to counting votes after the close of poll.